All ingredients are individually packaged, but our central facility

 Fry the Chicken

+Line a plate with a paper towel.
 Test oil temperature by adding a pinch of chicken breading to it.
 It should sizzle gently.
 If it browns immediately, turn heat down and let oil cool.
 If it doesn't brown, increase heat.

 Cook the Corn

+Place another small pot over medium heat.
 Add 1 tsp. olive oil and corn to hot pot.
 Stir occasionally until warmed through, 4-5 minutes.

 Wipe pot clean and reserve.

 Make Gravy and Finish Dish